Skip Header

 No one wants to pay more tax than they need to.
 So, our second principle is all about being as tax-efficient as you can be.
 There are a number of ways to save - or invest - tax-efficiently.

-Pension - a pension (whether it’s a workplace pension or SIPP) is one of the most tax-efficient ways to save for your retirement.
-Not only does the government top up any eligible contributions you make (otherwise known as pension tax relief), but the value of your investments can grow tax-free.
-And when it comes to taking an income from your pension, you can normally take up to 25% tax-free, if this amount is not higher than your remaining lump sum allowance.
+Pension - a pension (whether it’s a workplace or personal pension) is one of the most tax-efficient ways to save for your retirement.
+Not only does the government top up any eligible contributions you make (otherwise known as pension tax relief), your pension pot grows free of UK tax and you can normally take up to 25% tax free cash from age 55 (57 from 2028).
+And when it comes to taking an income from your pension, you can normally take up to 25% tax-free, if this amount is not higher than your remaining lump sum allowance

 Junior accounts - if you’ve got children, there are two ways to invest tax-efficiently.
-A junior ISA allows you to save up to £9,000 in 2024/2025 without paying any income tax or capital gains tax on your investments.
+A junior ISA allows you to save up to £9,000 in 2025/2026 without paying any income tax or capital gains tax on your investments.
 The child can access this money when they turn 18.
 A junior SIPP allows you to invest up to £2,880 a year and the government will add £720 basic tax relief (20%) taking the total up to £3,600.
 The child won’t be able to access this money normally until they’re 55 (57 from 2028).
-Eventually, withdrawals from a junior SIPP could be subject to income tax.
+Eventually, as with any pension, withdrawals from a junior SIPP could be subject to income tax.

 Tax treatment depends on individual circumstances and all tax and pension rules may change in the future.